12 SEO TIPS THAT WILL HELP YOU IMPROVE GOOGLE RANK IN 2022

 Search Engine Optimization is an ever-evolving craft that can be hard to get a handle on.
 Not only do the rules of the road constantly change, but often much of the advice you read online is either speculative or outdated.

-This makes knowing where to start, a huge challenge.
-In this post, we outlined what items are most relevant in 2020 for improving your website’s visibility and rankings.
+This makes knowing where to start a huge challenge.
+In this post, we outlined what items are most relevant in 2022 for improving your website’s visibility and rankings.

 - First, you need to have good strategies that produce results.

-- Secondly, you need to make sure that those strategies will not eventually produce a penalty that knocks you out of the search results altogether.
+- Secondly, you need to make sure that those strategies will not eventually produce a penalty that altogether knocks you out of the search results.

-It does not matter is you are focusing on local SEO or trying to rank nationally, in order to accomplish both of these and improve Google rankings fast, you must use sound SEO strategies that fall under Google’s guidelines.
+It does not matter if you are focusing on local SEO or ranking nationally.
+To accomplish both of these and improve Google rankings fast, you must use sound SEO strategies that fall under Google’s guidelines.
 It’s also important to listen to Google when they explicitly tell you something is important.

 Tip 1: Using Google’s Own Guidelines To Rank Better